CSI-George-Lopez/CSI-Java-2021/Modules/Module3/Module3.md

 Describe what an array is in your own words.

- - Answer:
+ - Answer: Array is a list of numbers stored in a specific order.

 How do you address an index in an array?
 Write a code that assigns 34 to a new variable by accessing the value stored in:
         int[] arr = {4, 3, -1, 4, 34};

- - Answer:
+ - Answer: int e = arr[2];

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: The first index is 0, because numbers in java start in 0 not 1.

 Provide an original example of a null value.
 It must prove your understanding of the concept.

  - Answer:

 What part of this instructions was incomplete or unclear?

- - Answer:
+ - Answer: No.

 Type down any class notes below this sentence: